xalaida/laravel-tree/README.md

 }
 ```

-Now add a `path` column to the corresponding migration according to your database connection:
+Next, create a migration for the model.
+The `path` column definition depends on your database connection:

 #### Using PostgreSQL database

-Add a `path` column to the table with a `ltree` type:
+To add a `path` column with the `ltree` type and a GiST index, use the following code:

 ```php
 $table->ltree('path')->nullable()->spatialIndex();
 ```

-The migration file may look like this:
+The complete migration file may look like this:

 ```php
 <?php